 Written by Slawomir (“Swavak”) Gromadzki, MPH

-Also Digestive Enzymes, are absolutely crucial for proper digestion and the unlocking of nutrients which preserve our life.
+Digestive Enzymes are absolutely crucial for proper digestion and the unlocking of nutrients which preserve our life.
 Our body depends on countless enzymes which control thousands of biochemical reactions that keep us alive, vibrant and healthy.
 They promote proper digestion and absorption of nutrients and help to regulate body weight and metabolism.
 Digestive enzymes are also essential for the elimination of waste products and toxins.

 Unfortunately, most enzymes normally found in fresh and raw plant foods are mostly destroyed by heating.
 But even with the healthiest, unrefined and rich in nutrients diet, if our body has trouble breaking down and absorbing nutrients, due to lack of its own enzymes, we really can’t reap the benefits.